Troubleshooting

 What to do:

-- Build the rest of your integration (UI, polling logic, error handling) using the read endpoints
+- Build the rest of your integration (UI, polling logic, error handling) using currencies, pairs, and address validation while fee-sensitive quotes/swaps wait for activation

 /dashboard/api-credentials— when the activation lands, the next/v1/swapsPOST will succeed

-If it's been more than 3 business days, email support@ghostswap.io with your X-Request-Id.
+If it's been more than 24 hours since approval, email support@ghostswap.io (or ping us on Telegram) with your X-Request-Id.

 Idempotency key — when does it actually save you?